British Rail Class 230: Design

 The construction practices for producing the D-Train have been promoted as being carbon-neutral as a result of deliberate efforts to reduce the levels of waste, energy consumption, time and costs involved.
 Much of the savings has been attributed to the reuse of many high-quality elements of the original D-stock rolling stock.
 Emission-reduction measures have been taken, including the adoption of a diesel engine that incorporates a start-stop system, while the use of trackside maintenance practices has been promoted as contributing to meaningful empty mileage fuel savings as well as lessening its impact upon the environment.
 The manufacturer promotes the type as being more economical to purchase, operate and maintain, and as well as for its ease of serviceability during a short duration.
 The D-Train has been anticipated to offer a service life in excess of 25 years.

 The trains themselves are former D78 Stock units, originally manufactured by Metro-Cammell of Birmingham.
 150 driving motor cars and 150 intermediate trailer cars were purchased at scrap value.
 The bogies were supplied by Canadian rolling stock manufacturer Bombardier while the D78 Stock was in service with London Underground.
 The 3.2-litre, five-cylinder diesel engines are manufactured by Ford in South Africa.
 Lithium Werks (formerly Valance) is the supplier of the battery rafts, while the electronic power control systems are produced by Strukton Rail.
-The three-phrase AC traction motors are sourced from specialist Traktionssysteme Austria.
+The three-phase AC traction motors are sourced from specialist Traktionssysteme Austria.
 Reportedly, the design of the D-Train is compliant with current rail industry emission standards, including the applicable elements of its automotive technology.